 Only use the product indoors.
 The product casing is not waterproof.
 Water that enters can electrically connect the casing with live parts, which can lead to electric shock, serious personal injury or death if you touch the casing.

-If Rohde & Schwarz provides accessories designed for your product, e.g. a carrying bag, you can use the product outdoors.
+If Rohde & Schwarz provides accessories designed for outdoor use of your product, e.g. a protective cover, you can use the product outdoors.

-Unless otherwise specified, you can operate the product up to an altitude of 2000 m above sea level.
+You can operate the product up to an altitude of 2000 m above sea level.
+If a higher altitude is permissible, the value is provided in the specifications document.
 The product is suitable for pollution degree 2 environments where nonconductive contamination can occur.
-For more information on environmental conditions such as ambient temperature and humidity, see the data sheet.
+For more information on environmental conditions such as ambient temperature and humidity, see the specifications document.